Panagiotis Papassotiriou Ba(hons).Dip.Arch.ARB RIBA

 The shape of the roof maintains the original hipped design but now relates to the rest of the building visually by replacing the byzantine roof tiles with the white render of the external insulation.
 Gutters and rainwater pipes are hidden either within the roof or behind the new cladding.

 In the interior the concrete flooring along with the white pleated gypsum decoration of the walls behind the counters create a visually “clean” environment that allows the products and goods to take the leading role.
-The counters and the food trays are coloured black for the bakery goods, pastry goods, drinks and sodas with their colourful presentation and wrapping to invite customers to choose them.
+The counters and the food trays are coloured black so the bakery goods, pastry goods, drinks and sodas with their colourful presentation and wrapping invite customers to pick them up.

 A small gesture for the plane of Argolida that lies behind us and an attempt to divide the open space, so the uses are defined but not exclusive was the positioning of a sole tree in the centre of the interior space.
 The scale of the tree keeps close to the human body so the connection to the citrus trees that are typical throughout the entire plane is easily adapted.